thenumbernine/lua-parser/README.md

 `n.key =` the expression of the index key.<br>
 <br>
 `n = ast._indexself(expr, key)`<br>
-An 'expr:key` expression, to be used as the expression of a `ast._ call` node for member-function-calls.
+An `expr:key` expression, to be used as the expression of a `ast._ call` node for member-function-calls.
 These are Lua's shorthand insertion of `self` as the first argument.<br>
 `n.type == 'indexself'`.<br>
 `n.expr =` the expression to be indexed.<br>
 `n.key =` the key to index.
 Must only be a Lua string, (not an `ast._ string`, but a real Lua string).<br>